 Our goal is to have many artists sharing what they do, in a wide variety of creative arts.
-We hold many different creativity workshops through the year, and check out our IMPROVISATION WORKSHOPS WITH ROB WATZKE below.
-Get on our email list to stay in touch!
+We hold many different creativity workshops through the year.
+Check out our IMPROVISATION WORKSHOPS WITH ROB WATZKE below, and our new association with JOSHUA SILVERSTEIN'S creative writing workshop!
+And get on our email list to stay in touch!

 Contact form for Workshops - Fill out and we'll get back to you!